Examine Treatment Equality of a Model

 eval_treatment_equality.Rd

-This function evaluates Treatment Equality, a fairness criterion that assesses whether the ratio of false negatives to false positives is similar across groups (e.g., based on gender or race).
+This function evaluates Treatment Equality, a fairness criterion that assesses whether the ratio of false negatives to false positives is similar across groups defined by a binary protected attribute.
 Treatment Equality ensures that the model does not disproportionately favor or disadvantage any group in terms of the relative frequency of missed detections (false negatives) versus false alarms (false positives).

 Usage